libor-m/ngs-course/07-gtools.rst

 	> popdata_mda_euro.vcf

-Use the newly created ``popdata_mda_euro.vcf`` representing variants only for a subset of individuals and variantsCalculate to calculate Fst index.
+Use the newly created ``popdata_mda_euro.vcf`` representing variants only for a subset of individuals and variants to calculate Fst index.
 In order for vcftools to calculate Fst index the populations have to be specified in the output - each one with a separate file (``--weir-fst-pop pop1.txt`` and ``--weir-fst-pop pop2.txt``).